 The Pediatric Hospital Medicine Fellowship Program within the Division of Pediatric Hospital Medicine provides excellent training and experience in a broad range of skills necessary to the practice of Pediatric Hospital Medicine (PHM), while cultivating strong scholarly and leadership skills.
 Fellows will be well-prepared to launch into leadership roles and academic careers within pediatric hospital medicine.

-Graduates of the program will be prepared to work in any pediatric hospitalist practice, at tertiary care or community settings.
+Graduates of our ACGME accredited program will be prepared to work in any pediatric hospitalist practice, at tertiary care or community settings.
 They will be well-versed in caring for children with acute or acute-on-chronic diseases, Level I and Level II nursery settings, sedation services, and will be comfortable with the full range of common hospitalist procedures.
 Graduating fellows will have the skills to enter academic positions and conduct independent research or other high-level scholarly activities in areas such as medical education, QI/QA, patient safety or advocacy.
 Graduates will learn administrative skills helpful in pursuing a career path in hospital leadership roles.